-Looking to use ClickUp while working with Agencies?
+Looking to use Use our ClickUp affiliate link! while working with Agencies?
 We’ve got a special sneak peek just for you! 😉

 In this interview clip, Jeff (a member of the ProcessDriven Membership) gives us a walkthrough of how his agency uses ClickUp to organize client tasks plus his top tips for implementing ClickUp with a team.